psi-consortium/psi/doc/PSI/PSI-ICD/schema/BillingAccountRef.md

 # BillingAccountRef

-BillingAccount reference.
-A BillingAccount is a detailed description of a bill structure.

 | Field | Type | Format | Required |
 | ------- | ------- | ------- | --- |
 | id | string | N/A | Yes |